Tangy Keto BBQ Sauce will surprise you with how delicious and easy it is to make! Sweet, spicy, smokey, and tangy.

 This recipe will make approximately 1-quart (940ml) of sugar-free BBQ sauce.
 I find that I am able to use both jars of sauce before it expires especially when grilling.

 However, if 2 quarts is too much for you can easily split the recipe in half so that you only make 1 jar of BBQ sauce.

 After your BBQ sauce has completely cooled you store the sauce in an airtight container or jar in the refrigerator for 7-14 days.
 I like to use old glass jars or a mason jar to store my tangy sauce.

 I have also had success freezing the BBQ sauce in large ice cube trays, then storing the frozen cubes of BBQ sauce in a zipped bag in the freezer.
 Frozen BBQ sauce will stay good in the freezer for up to 3 months.

 How to use BBQ sauce

-I also like to use it in burritos, chicken salads and when it's grilling season, I brush (baste) chicken wings and chicken thighs in the low carb barbecue sauce for an easy healthy family meal.
+I also like to use it in burritos, chicken salads, keto pulled pork mac and cheese and when it's grilling season, I brush (baste) chicken wings and chicken thighs in the low carb barbecue sauce for an easy healthy family meal.
 Quickly throw together a simple Mexican lime coleslaw, and you're done.

 The wonderful thing is once you make this easy yummy recipe you will never want store-bought sauce again.
 This sauce is sweet and tangy.
 It has some spice and a little kick to it (don't worry you can adjust the kick/spice if you want to).